UL College of Engineering

 Location and Dates:

 Posters will be set-up on the first floor lobby of the UL Lafayette Edith Garland on c.
-Poster Judging will take place at various times during E&T Week.
+Poster Judging will take place at various times on Monday and Tuesday during E&T Week.
 Participants are NOT allowed to be present during judging.

 Anything pertaining to current undergraduate or graduate research.

 - Participants must be currently enrolled graduate or undergraduate students in the College of Engineering (including Computer Engineering MS and PhD students).

 - Contestants must register in Madison Hall room 106, by 12:00 PM on Thursday, February 22, 2018 - NO EXCEPTIONS.

 - ALL PRINTED POSTERS ARE DUE AT THE TIME OF REGISTRATION.
 This means: If you printed your poster somewhere other than the Dean's Office, you must turn in the poster when you register.
 If your poster is being printed by the Dean's Office it must be submitted by email to firstname.lastname@example.org by 12:00 noon on Thursday, March 3, 2017.
 Students wanting posters printed by the Dean's Office must follow the poster printing guidelines below.

 - Poster topic can be anything pertaining to current undergraduate or graduate research.

 - Multiple students may be listed on the poster, however only the first name listed will be the actual contestant.

 - Posters will be set up by volunteers in the Dupré Library Lobby on 12:00 noon on Monday, March 5, 2018 between 12:00 noon and 4:00 P.M.
 Easels and a 4’x3’ poster support board will be provided.
 Binder clips will also be provided to mount the poster to the board.